 Looking for even more options?
 Consider heading to Disney Springs, the dining and entertainment district at Disney World, which offers 50+ dining options, many of which will offer Thanksgiving lunch and dinner.
 In addition, there are dozens of shops and entertainment venues that will be open on Thanksgiving.

-Tips for Spending Thanksgiving Day at Disney World
+Tips for Spending Thanksgiving Weekend at Disney World

 - Dine outside of peak mealtimes.
 Thanksgiving brings in extra crowds to Disney World, which means restaurant lines will also be extra long.
 You'll be more likely to land a table quickly if you eat during off-peak times.
 Consider having an early breakfast and then an early lunch and an early dinner.
 Alternatively, eat a big breakfast and have a late lunch and a late dinner.